alitakin/Gene_Expression_Predict_Kaggle/README.md

 link of competition in kaggle website: [gene expression prediction competition] (https://inclass.kaggle.com/c/gene-expression-prediction) read more about the data: [DeepChrome](https://arxiv.org/abs/1607.02078)
 ## To Do
-*try other algorithms.
+* try other algorithms.
-*plot learnig curve.
+* plot learnig curve.
-*find the way for data augmantation.
+* find the way for data augmantation.
-*switch to Deep Learning .
+* switch to Deep Learning.

 ## Built With
 * [Python 2.7] (https://www.python.org/doc/)